 Western juniper heartwood is as durable as redwood and cedars.
 The color of the wood varies from milky white to deep reddish-brown.
 It comes with large, swirling grain patterns and bands of heartwood mixed with sapwood.

+Juniper comes with unique bending properties.
 When dried, juniper wood shrinks and swells less, and that makes it quality wood.
-Juniper comes with unique bending properties.
-Even when soaked in hot water, thin samples tie into intricate knots without splitting.
+Even soaked in hot water, thin samples tie into intricate knots without splitting.

 What wood is bad for carving?

 Red Oak is a difficult type of wood to work with.
 It requires a mallet to carve, and it is quite porous.
-You cannot carve the wood into objects that directly contact water, and it comes with long and big grains.
+You cannot carve the wood into objects that come in direct contact with water; it comes with long and big grains.

 Despite its difficulty in carving, it gives a smooth finish that requires minimal staining.
 Red Oak is ideal for professional woodcarvers.
-It takes experience to deal with it, and more knowledge on dealing with it makes the project easy.
+It takes experience to deal with, and more knowledge makes the project easy.
 It remains a durable hardwood in woodwork.